fanout/webhookinbox/website/docs/api.rst

 Inboxes
 -------

 Inboxes store a list of request items.
-Each inbox has a unique id and URL.
-Requests made against an inbox's URL are captured and the data is stored in the inbox.
+Each inbox has a unique id and target URL.
+Requests made against an inbox's target URL are captured and the data is stored in the inbox.
 WebhookInbox responds to HTTP requests automatically, using status code 200.

 Inboxes have a limit of 100 items.
 If many requests are received in rapid succession, then this limit is raised to a larger value to ensure clients monitoring the inbox don't miss any data.
 However, once traffic dies down then items will be truncated back to 100.